 Post Preview: A breakdown of some hidden Disney World secrets and some not so obvious Disney adventures for the 2019 Disney Visitor.
 Published January 2019, update in April 2022

 First Time going to Disney?
 Or Maybe you haven’t been in awhile?
 One thing you do know, is that it will be absolutely magical.
 What might surprise you is all the stuff you might not know about your trip to Disney World!

 This post contains affiliate links at no extra cost to you, and I may earn commission on qualified sales, check out my affiliate disclosure for more information and all the legal mumbo jumbo.

-16 things you might not know about your upcoming Disney World Trip
+20 things you might not know about your upcoming Disney World Trip

 3. Trading Disney Pins is still really popular